EastEnders spin-offs: Other merchandise

 One of the first products was a BBC EastEnders Knitting Collection pattern book which was released exclusively to high street store Woolworths in 1986.
-It contains many of EastEnders characters at the time wearing the patterns shown in the book.
+It contains many of EastEnders' characters at the time wearing the patterns shown in the book.

 In 1988, a board game titled EastEnders the Game was released based on the characters and setting of the show.
 This game has since been reproduced.
-Since then there have also been items such as an EastEnders fridge magnet featuring The Queen Victoria pub and a hand-painted ceramic teapot based on The Queen Victoria, which was designed by Anne Rowe.

-There has also been EastEnders the Arcade Game, which was published by Macsen Software in 1987.
-The game was available for the ZX Spectrum 48K.
+Since then there have also been items such as an EastEnders fridge magnet featuring The Queen Victoria pub and a hand-painted ceramic teapot based on The Queen Victoria, which was designed by Anne Rowe.EastEnders the Arcade Game was published by Macsen Software in 1987 for the ZX Spectrum 48K.
+The game received negative reviews.
+Sinclair User magazine called it "The naffest game release from a 'major' software house for two years", and Crash magazine readers voted it the worst game of 1987.
+Macsen attempted to disown the game and entered liquidation soon after its release.
 In the Xleague TV series, Wez and Larry's Top Tens, it was voted the third worst video game based on a TV license of all-time.

 In November 2006, a wall calendar for 2007 was released, featuring pictures of the cast dressed as characters from William Shakespeare's plays, in aid of Children in Need.
 A range of EastEnders T-shirts were released through Topshop in 2010.

 In 2014 a wall calendar was commissioned to be sold in aid of Children in Need which shows some of the cast semi nude to link in with a storyline in the show itself.